Pete Weber, Play-by-Play Announcer

 Stu Grimson, Radio Analyst

-Stu Grimson (Twitter: @asgrimson) enters his fifth season as a color analyst on the Predators Radio Network.
-2012-13 will be his first full-time season with the Predators broadcast team.
+Stu Grimson (Twitter: @asgrimson) enters his sixth season as a color analyst on the Predators Radio Network.
+2013-14 will be his second full-time season with the Predators broadcast team.
 Grimson currently serves as the President of the recently-formed Nashville Predators Alumni Association as well as President of the Nashville Jr. Predators.

 Grimson, who played in 30 games with the Predators during the 2001-02 season, posted 17 goals, 22 assists and 2,113 penalty minutes in 729 career games with Calgary, Chicago, Anaheim, Detroit, Hartford, Carolina, Los Angeles and Nashville from 1987-2003.
 After retiring from the NHL following the 2002-03 season, Grimson returned to school, finished his undergraduate degree and earned a law degree from the University of Memphis in December of 2005.
 The Kamloops, B.C., native then went to work as a labor lawyer for the NHLPA for two years before returning to Nashville to work as a defense attorney with Kay, Griffin, Enkema & Colbert, PLLC.